DIY Rose Oil ~ Make this oil from your own Rose 🥀Petals!

 To use, steep one cup of the herb mix in four cups of water to make a strong tea.
 Strain the herbs an add the tea to your bath water.
 You can also add this to your peri-bottle and apply after you go to the bathroom to disinfect and heal.

 Where do I get these herbs you ask?
-My favorite places to order herbs are The Bulk Herb Store and Mountain Rose Herbs.
+My favorite places to order herbs are Starwest Botanicals, Frontier, or Mountain Rose Herbs.

 Eczema Healers